shantsis/swap-it-sketch/README.md

 ## Installing the plugin

 ### Option 1: Automatic
-Search for Swap It in Sketchrunner, Sketchpacks, or Sketch Toolbox if you already have one of these installed.
+Search for Swap It in Sketchrunner if you already have it installed.

 ### Option 2: Manual
 1. Download and open swap-it-sketch.zip